mamamusings/coronavirus-teaching/README.md

 If you find inaccuracies in any of these materials, please submit a pull request, or open an issue.

-If the line above sounds like gibberish to you, you can also email me at elizabeth.lawley@rit.edu or contact me on Discord at mamamusings#3282.
-Email responses may be delayed, however, due to the current volume of work-related email I'm getting!
+(Or, if the line above sounds like gibberish to you, you can also email me at elizabeth.lawley@rit.edu or contact me on Discord at mamamusings#3282.
+Email responses may be delayed, however, due to the current volume of work-related email I'm getting!)

 ## Current Documents